Deploying Home Assistant on k3s with TLS

 About a year ago I added a mini PC with lots of RAM, a fast NVME drive and decent reliability to my home network.
 I installed k3s and I have been gradually familiarising myself with k3s and kubernetes in general.
 I’m also building up a set of core platform services to support application deployment.
 More specifically:

-• Rancher’s Longhorn distributed filesystem is deployed and configured as the default storage provisioning system, giving me distributed (on one node :) storage and automatic backups to my NAS.
+- Rancher’s Longhorn distributed filesystem is deployed and configured as the default storage provisioning system, giving me distributed (on one node :) storage and automatic backups to my NAS.

-• I have cert-manager working with a subdomain of my personal domain, including a public http01 endpoint to handle ACME requests used by LetEncrypt to validate domain ownership.
-This allows me to automatically provision LetsEncrypt certificates and hostname-based routing for services that I deploy using kubernetes ingress resources.
+endpoint to handle ACME requests used by LetEncrypt to validate domain ownership.
+This allows me to automatically provision LetsEncrypt certificates and hostname-based routing for services that I deploy using kubernetes ingress resources. - My local DNS is configured to resolve a subdomain to local (private) addresses, so I can browse to

-• I have a Mosquitto MQTT server in the k3s cluster with TLS enabled on the MQTT protocol using Traefik IngressRouteTCP resources.
+in my home network and get browser-accepted TLS without having to deal with self-signed certs. - I have a Mosquitto MQTT server in the k3s cluster with TLS enabled on the MQTT protocol using Traefik IngressRouteTCP resources.

-• I have a free datadog account configured to notify me if my home server is inaccessible (up to 5 hosts can be monitored free).
+- I have a free datadog account configured to notify me if my home server is inaccessible (up to 5 hosts can be monitored free).
 This allows me to monitor my k3s host without any dependency on power or network connectivity at home.
 The flip side is that I get persistent notifications when we have a power or network outage, but since these are infrequent I’m happy to live with that compromise.

 More detail about the DNS and cert-manager configuration is documented in my previous blog article Deploying Mosquitto MQTT to k3s with Traefik TLS ingress.